tlepple/iceberg-intro-workshop/README.md

 ###  In this section we will load our `Transactions` data from a json file using `Pyspark`

  * code blocks are commented:
+ * copy and past this block into our pyspark session in a terminal window:
 ---

 ```